ARTICLE I. ORGANIZATION

 ARTICLE VIII.
 DUES

 The Board of Directors may assess the general membership for dues.
 Such dues are to be used exclusively in the interest of the members of the Westside Association of Wilton Manors.
-Dues are to be assessed on a yearly basis commencing April 1 st of each year and payable within 15 days thereof and are per household of two (2) or less.
+Dues are to be assessed on a yearly basis and are payable within 15 days of the member’s renewal date.

 ARTICLE IX.
 COMMITTEES